 Hand hygiene compliance by healthcare workers has been shown to be less than 30% in some instances.**

-Surfaceskins are door push pads and pull handles that self-disinfect in seconds, to prevent the transmission of pathogens from one door user to the next, breaking the chain of infection.
+Surfaceskins are door push pads and pull handles engineered to self-disinfect in the vital seconds, between one user and the next passing through the door, to help prevent the spread of germs and break the chain of infection.

 Surfaceskins have been developed in collaboration with key international infection control experts and material scientists to specifically help reduce the transmission of germs from repeated door contact.